lamhq/tech-notes/pages/devops/aws/20-big-data/8-msk.md

 ## Overview

-Amazon MSK is managed service for running data streaming applications that leverage Apache Kafka to process streaming data.
+Amazon MSK is managed service for running data streaming applications that leverage **Apache Kafka** to process streaming data.

-It provides you control-plane operations, so it will go ahead and create, update, and delete clusters as required.
-You can help it using the console, CLI, or any API within any SDK.
+The service handles control plane operations for you (creation, updating, and deletion of cluster).

-It allows you to just leverage Kafka data-plane operations for producing and consuming streaming data, not worry about the other underlying infrastructure.
+You manage data plane operations for producing and consuming streaming data.

+You can push broker logs to CloudWatch, S3, or Kinesis Data Firehose.

+The API calls for this services are logged to CloudTrail.

 It's very good for existing applications, tools, plugins that need to leverage the open-source versions